cwangrun/HierProtoPNet/README.md

 </div>

 ## Method:
-This appraoch leverages hierarchical visual prototypes across different semantic feature granularities to effectively capture diverse lesion patterns.
+This appraoch leverages hierarchical visual prototypes across multiple semantic feature granularities to effectively capture diverse lesion patterns.
 To increase utility of the prototypes, we devise a prototype mining paradigm to progressively discover semantically distinct prototypes, offering multi-level complementary analysis of complex lesions.
 Also, we introduce a dynamic knowledge distillation strategy that allows transferring essential classification information across hierarchical levels, thereby improving generalisation performance.